fusioncharts/dev_centre_docs/map-guide/add-drill-down-to-maps.md

 ### Open a URL in a pop-up window

-In the code snippet given below, you can see how, whenever you click on the entity labelled `DC`, the url specified in `link` will open up in a pop up window.
+In the code snippet given below, you can see how, whenever you click on the entity labeled `DC`, the url specified in `link` will open up in a pop up window.
 Note that you can also configure the height, width, toolbar visibility and resizability of the pop up window.

 ```json
 {